bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 The tag service can change the `RadioTAG-Auth-Token` in response to any authorized request (i.e. one which contains a valid Auth Token).
-The client should *always* use the last received Auth Token and update any stored value from that.
+The receiver should *always* use the last received Auth Token and update any stored value from that.
 This provides a way for a tag service to expire tokens.

 We recommend that tag service implementations allow a period of grace in which an expired token can co-exist with its replacement.
-This will address the case where the token was updated but the response was not received by the client.
+This will address the case where the token was updated but the response was not received by the receiver.

 ### POST /tag